RoNoLo/photosort/README.md

 This command will crawl recursively the source path for images and will sort them by date into the destination path.
 All images are put into sub-folders, which are created if needed.

 All photo names will be kept the same, except duplicate names are found (see below).
+Also, no files will be deleted from the source path.
+Instead the command logs into a JSON file what it has done (copied, skipped, identical).

-The structure will look like this.
+The sorted structure will look like this.

 From: